brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day1.md

 -   0.5 hrs - Creating plan for meeting.
 -   0.5 hrs - Catchup with Ash.
 -   1.0 hrs - Refactoring Planning to include everything Ash discussed with me.
 -   1.5 hrs - Completed the webpack implementation and testing.
+-   1.5 hrs - Researching FacetWP and troubleshooting why taxonomies did not want to pick up on facet.

 ---